awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 You can use Oracle Data Pump for the following scenarios:
 + Import data from an Oracle database, either on\-premises or Amazon EC2 instance, to an RDS for Oracle DB instance\.
 + Import data from an RDS for Oracle DB instance to an Oracle database, either on\-premises or Amazon EC2 instance\.
-+ Import data between RDS for Oracle DB instances, for example, to migrate data from EC2\-Classic to VPC\.
++ Import data between RDS for Oracle DB instances\.

 To download Oracle Data Pump utilities, see [Oracle database software downloads](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) on the Oracle Technology Network website\.
 For compatibility considerations when migrating between versions of Oracle Database, see [ the Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-BAA3B679-A758-4D55-9820-432D9EB83C68)\.